Eastern deer mouse: Breeding season

-Deer mice can reproduce throughout the year, though in most parts of their range, they breed from March to October.
-Deer mouse breeding tends to be determined more by food availability rather than by season.
-In Virginia breeding peaks occur from April to June and from September to October.
+Eastern deer mice can reproduce throughout the year, though in most parts of their range, they breed from March to October.
+Their breeding tends to be determined more by food availability rather than by season.
+In Virginia, breeding peaks occur from April to June and from September to October.

 Nesting

-Female deer mice construct nests using a variety of materials including grasses, roots, mosses, wool, thistledown, and various artificial fibers.
+Female eastern deer mice construct nests using a variety of materials including grasses, roots, mosses, wool, thistledown, and various artificial fibers.
 The male deer mice are allowed by the female to help nest the litter and keep them together and warm for survival.

-In a study, less than half of both male and female deer mice left their original home range to reproduce.
-This means that there is intrafamilial mating and that the gene flow among deer mice as a whole is limited.
+In a study, less than half of both male and female eastern deer mice left their original home range to reproduce.
+This means that there is intrafamilial mating and that the gene flow among this species as a whole is limited.

-There have been recent studies that reveal deer mice also have OCD-like behaviors from altered gut microbiota.
-This phenomenon is typically shown in their abnormally large nest sizes and the behavior is present within 8 weeks of birth.
-Large nest building is considered to be a maladaptation as these mice are unnecessarily investing extra energy and effort in building larger nests in a laboratory where conditions are stable.
+There have been recent laboratory studies that reveal eastern deer mice can have OCD-like behaviors from altered gut microbiota.
+This phenomenon is typically shown in building abnormally large nests within 8 weeks of birth.
+Such behavior is considered a maladaptation, unnecessarily investing extra energy and effort in building larger nests in stable laboratory conditions.

 Gestation, litter size and productivity

-Deer mice reproduce profusely and are highest in numbers among their species compared to other local mammals.
+Deer mice reproduce profusely and are highest in numbers among their genus compared to other local mammals, with eastern deermice being among the most numerous.
 Peromyscus species' gestation periods range from 22 to 26 days.
 Typical litters are composed of three to five young; litter size ranges from one to nine young.
-Most female deer mice have more than one litter per year.
-Three or four litters per year is probably typical; captive deer mice have borne as many as 14 litters in one year.
+Most female eastern deer mice have more than one litter per year.
+Three or four litters per year is probably typical; captive eastern deer mice have borne as many as 14 litters in one year.
 Males usually live with the family and help care for the young.

 Development of young

-Deer mice pups are altricial, i.e. born blind, naked and helpless; development is rapid.
+Eastern deer mouse pups are altricial, i.e. born blind, naked and helpless; development is rapid.
 Young deer mice have full coats by the end of the second week; their eyes open between 13 and 19 days and they are fully furred and independent in only a few weeks.
-Females lactate for 27 to 34 days after giving birth; most young are weaned at about 18 to 24 days.
+Females have three pairs of teats.
+They lactate for 27 to 34 days after giving birth; most young are weaned at about 18 to 24 days.
 The young reach adult size at about 6 weeks and continue to gain weight slowly thereafter.

 Age of first estrus averages about 48 days; the earliest recorded was 23 days.
 The youngest wild female to produce a litter was 55 days old; it was estimated that conception had occurred when she was about 32 days old.

 Dispersal

-Deer mouse pups usually disperse after weaning and before the birth of the next litter, when they are reaching sexual maturity.
+Eastern deer mouse pups usually disperse after weaning and before the birth of the next litter, when they are reaching sexual maturity.
 Occasionally juveniles remain in the natal area, particularly when breeding space is limited.
-Most deer mice travel less than 152 m from the natal area to establish their own home range.
+Most deer mouse species travel less than 152 m from the natal area to establish their own home range.